George Houghton & Son

 The camera has suffered several injuries through heavy use over the years.
 In particular it is missing a strip of mahogany on the frame around the (missing) ground glass, without which the back section is rather weak and vulnerable.
 Sadly the strip of wood is long gone, along with the original lens and mounting ring.
 The camera has a number of dings, scratches and bangs, although rather surprisingly the original bellows remain in very good order.

-The camera is very similar to the example on Eric Evan's excellent web site of British wood and brass cameras - but without the benefit of the shutter / lens assembly that his example possesses.
+The camera is very similar to the example on the late Eric Evan's excellent web site of British wood and brass cameras (last accessed March 2020) - but without the benefit of the shutter / lens assembly that his example possesses.

 The date is a best guess.
 According to the article on the Houghton-Butcher family tree by Michael Pritchard (PCCGB article in Photographica World, Issue 32), the company name changed to George Houghton & Sons (plural) in 1892.
 Another indication that it is a fairly early model is that the pinion on the focussing rack is straight rather than spiral form.